MPH in Environmental and Occupational Health Sciences

 4. Use existing regulatory and policy frameworks to recommend appropriate engineering, personal protection or administrative controls and/or policies to mitigate these hazards and evaluate their effectiveness

-5. Identify and describe how environmental, occupational and safety hazards may be differentially-distributed leading to health disparities
+5. Evaluate how environmental, occupational and safety hazards may be differentially distributed leading to health disparities

 Alumni Outcomes